-When SLAAC or SLAAC with stateless RA message is received to a client, the client is required to generate its own Interface ID.
-The client gets the prefix portion of the IPv6 address from the RA message but the RA message not held the information about the interface ID for the client.
-There for the client must create its own Interface ID.
+When the client receives SLAAC or SLAAC with stateless RA message, the client required to generate its own Interface ID.
+The client gets the prefix portion of the IPv6 address from the RA message but the RA message did not hold the information about the interface ID for the client.
+Therefore the client must create its own Interface ID.
 The Interface ID can be created using the EUI-64 process (Derived from MAC address ) or a randomly generated 64-bit number.

 - Device Identifier– The device identifier is a unique 24-bit (6 hexadecimal digits) value within a common OUI.
 The last three octets of the MAC address is device identifier.

-An EUI-64 Interface ID is represented in binary and is made up of three parts:
+An EUI-64 Interface ID represented in binary and made up of three parts:

 - 24-bit OUI from the client MAC address, but the 7th bit is reversed.
 This means that if the 7th bit is a 1, it becomes a 0, and vice versa.